MKKrisz/l00pr/Specification.md

 - `-o <file>` / `--output <file>`: If specified, instead of playing the audio, the program puts the output into `file`.
 The format is always .wav, regardless of the extension

 ### File format
-The file is case-insensitive.
+The file is mostly case-insensitive.
 The file consists of segments.
 One segment can span multiple lines.
 Each segment consists of a keyword and its corresponding arguments.
+Comments can be written using `#` and end at the line ending
 Supported keywords:
 - `set`
 - `generator(s)`
 - `player`
-This list may grow or change, ex. defining loops outside of notes (will be explained later)

 #### Set
 A `set` statement sets file-wise arguments.